-Annually, Sunshine Health develops a Quality Improvement (QAPI) work plan for the upcoming year.
+Annually, Sunshine Health develops a Quality Improvement (QAPI) Work Plan for the upcoming year.
 The QI Work Plan serves as a working document to guide quality improvement efforts on a continuous basis.
-The work plan integrates QI activities, reporting and studies from all areas of the organization (clinical and service) and includes timelines for completion and reporting to the QI Committee as well as requirements for external reporting.
-Studies and other performance measurement activities and issues to be tracked over time are scheduled in the QI work plan.
+The Work Plan integrates QI activities, reporting and studies from all areas of the organization (clinical and service) and includes timelines for completion and reporting to the QI Committee as well as requirements for external reporting.
+Studies and other performance measurement activities and issues to be tracked over time are scheduled in the QI Work Plan.

-The QI work plan is used by the QI Department to manage projects and by the QI and sub-committees and sub-committees, and Sunshine Health Board of Directors to monitor progress.
-The work plan is modified and enhanced throughout the year with approval from the state and QIC.
-Modifications are reported to the Board of Directors and appropriate QI sub-committees.
+The QI Work Plan is used by the QI Department to manage projects and by the QI committees and subcommittees, and Sunshine Health Board of Directors to monitor progress.
+The Work Plan is modified and enhanced throughout the year with approval from the state and QIC.
+Modifications are reported to the Board of Directors and appropriate QI committees.

-At any time, Sunshine Health providers may request information on Sunshine Health's quality program including a description of the QI Program and a report on Sunshine Health's progress in meeting the QIC goals by contacting Sunshine Health's QI Department.
+At any time, Sunshine Health providers may request information on Sunshine Health's quality program including a description of the QI Program and a report on Sunshine Health's progress in meeting the QAPI Program goals by contacting Sunshine Health's Quality Improvement Department.